-The Key Elements Connected to The WordPress Security Hardening Process
+The Key Elements of the WordPress Security Hardening Process

-We at WP-Tonic are asked quite often is WordPress is more or less secure than many other open source CMSs (content management systems.)
+We at WP-Tonic are asked quite often if WordPress is more or less secure than many other open-source CMSs (content management systems).

-Firstly what you got to understand is because of its overwhelming popularity and its continually growing market share WordPress is becoming one of leading targets for the online hacker community.
+Firstly, understand that, because of its overwhelming popularity and it's continually growing market share, WordPress is becoming one of the leading targets for the online hacker community.